 Pricing starts at $2,550 for two guests with a maximum of up to four guests.
 Contact The Mob Museum’s Sales team at 702-724-8631 or email@example.com to book.

-Bookings accepted up to 12/31/2019.
+Bookings accepted up to 12/31/2020.
 Guests will be required to pay the package price in full upon booking.
 All bookings must be made 30 days prior to the requested reservation date.
 Bookings are contingent upon availability of package elements.
+Blackout dates do apply.
 Sales tax where applicable.
 Gratuity for The Underground VIP Room and Siegel’s 1941 dinner credit are not included in the package price and must be paid for separately by the guests upon their visit.
 A refundable $1000 security deposit must be paid for separately by the guest upon check-in at the El Cortez.

 ABOUT THE JACKIE GAUGHAN SUITE

 Once the residence of the legendary Jackie Gaughan, former owner of the El Cortez Hotel & Casino, and his wife, Bertie, this penthouse suite is the crown jewel of the hotel.

 A bookmaker from Nebraska, Gaughan had relocated to Las Vegas in 1950 and bought a stake in the Flamingo.
 At that time, being in the casino business meant regular contact with the city’s organized crime figures.
 In fact, with the purchase of the El Cortez in 1963, Gaughan “inherited” aging mobster Irish Green because former El Cortez owner Benjamin “Bugsy” Siegel had promised to house him at the hotel for life.